 Durham Hidden Gems You Should Discover

 It’s not hard to find top-notch food, entertainment, and retail in Durham.
-But if you’re looking for the hidden gems — tucked away eateries with a loyal following of regulars – you'll have to dig a little deeper.
+But if you’re looking for the hidden gems — tucked away eateries, boutiques, and outdoor sanctuaries — you'll have to dig a little deeper.

 Located on Fayetteville Street, this cash-only, 60-year-old soul food restaurant is known for its mouthwatering fried chicken.
 You can also find barbecue, collards, and more Southern staples depending on the day of the week.

 This woman-founded venture was the passion project of Virginia George, who left a tech job to bring her dream to fruition.
 This D.I.Y. bar endeavors to "bring communities together through creative exploration and continuous learning."
 Here, you can get a craft set or bring your own to share a drink and a creative experience with friends or family.
 Kids are invited too!

 Located in south Durham at Sutton Station, this delectable spot earned this Yelp review: "Oh.
 My.
 God.
 So delicious.
 Why did I wait so long??
 Their BLAT (bacon lettuce AVOCADO toast) is to die for.
 Their cobb salad?
 Perfection.
 All of their breakfast items also look amazing.
 And their portion sizes are VERY generous.
 Nothing to complain about here."

 Looking for an old-school pool hall?
 Check out The Green Room on Broad Street.
 They have billiards, shuffleboard, darts, foosball, and beer.
 There’s a common misconception that this is the same pool hall that was featured in the movie “Bull Durham.”
 The one that was featured in the film was across the street, but the current location has the same vibes.